XAITK/xaitk-saliency/docs/installation.rst

 as well as the source files in :file:`xaitk_saliency/`, for changes.
 :command:`make html` is re-run automatically when changes are detected.
 This will serve the resulting HTML files at http://localhost:5500.
-Having this URL open in a browser will provide you with a relatively up-to-date preview of the rendered documentation.
+Having this URL open in a browser will provide you with an up-to-date preview of the rendered documentation.